 The James lithographs continue in this break with the succession of the tottering and timber-framed architectural past into archaeology, or at least into what seems to be taken as buried treasure.
 We have no sense of the scale of the objects, nor much to suggest what period to attach them to.
 The Library does have its own stone head, and we weren’t able to get any conclusion about dating from the experts on him either.
 Has any reader any memory of seeing these finds in recent times?
 Do let us know.

 Today’s image follows on with the James lithographs series, and again they have sought out the picturesquely decaying.
 Like Crumpsall Hall (54) and the Woolpack (53), the tumbledown nature of the buildings seems like a comic-character version of Piranesi, exaggerated and unlikely; like some of Thomas Barritt‘s work, we seem entitled to ask if it was drawn from life.
 Does ‘taken down near Strangeways Bridge’ mean ‘we drew this before they went’?
 We can, however, be sure of the artist’s conviction that this gently decaying picturesqueness, pointing directly away from the violent changes overtaking the town as it industrialised, would find a ready market.
+Similar inspiration struck John Ralston with a not dissimilar collection of buildings near the Irwell bridge in number 92.

 H.G. and H.F.
 James continue their tour around the picturesque with Crumpsall Hall, ‘formerly’ as they remind us, ‘the residence of Humphrey Chetham Esq.’
 Like number 52, this brings us close to home at Chetham’s, where the portrait of Chetham looks down with something hard to characterise as approval from the Reading Room wall.
 Born in 1580 as a middle son into a family of what the age would have called ‘the middling sort’, he went to the Manchester Grammar School next door to the buildings his bequest would eventually buy, borrowed a moderate sum and became a hugely wealthy and successful cloth-merchant.
 He had several residential properties by the time of his death.
 The ‘Esquire’ went a little further than the now dying convention of adding it to the names of male adressees on envleopes; it’s the basis of his claim to use a heraldic achievement as his personal arms.
 The Hall was gone by the late nineteenth century, but its park is still a valued local resource.